Xkein/YRDynamicPatcher/README.md

 The patcher will search exist files at first or detected every file changes later.
 Next compile the file and syringe.

-**Patcher will compare the code files and compiled assemblies to skip unnecessary compile.** If you meet some stranger problem, try deleting the directory `DynamicPatcher\Build`.
+**Patcher will check the file time between code files and compiled assemblies and dependencies to skip unnecessary compile.

+** If you meet some stranger problem, try deleting the directory `DynamicPatcher\Build`.

 Hook
 --------